SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 From this relatively small sample, we can see that referrals had a 71% success rate in yielding interviews (5/7), recruiter relationships a 100% success rate (2/2), and direct applications a 31% success rate (10/32).

 Some takeways: referrals are clearly the way to go, as expected, but blind applications work surprisingly well (\~1/3 of the time) in the current job market.

+### 5. Decisions

+Much has already been written by others about negotiating offers and how to [pick between companies](https://www.samvitjain.com/blog/evaluating-startups/), so I'll keep this section brief.

+If you find yourself drawn to the role/company that also happens to be paying the most (which IMO is more common than people would like to admit), I would run the following thought experiment: if this was your *second* highest offer (instead of your highest), would you still choose this company?

+If the answer is no, your deciding factor is likely the money.
+This isn't necessarily a bad thing, but it is good to have clarity on how you are actually making your decision, and whether you are in fact weighing the things that are important to you.

 ### Footnotes